 - Web service

 - In the context of the Alexa Skills Kit, an Internet-accessible service that can accept requests from the Alexa service and return responses.
 You can use a web service as the cloud-based service for a custom skill.
-For the requirements your service must meet, see Hosting a Custom Skill as a Web Service.
-For sample code you can deploy as a web service, see Deploying a Sample Custom Skill as a Web Service.
+For the requirements your service must meet, see Host a Custom Skill as a Web Service.

 - Welcome message